 Below is a list of frequently asked questions you may have regarding your counseling session.
-If your question is not answered here, please use the contact form at the bottom or contact me by email or phone and I will get back to you with an answer!
+If your question is not answered here, please use the contact form at the bottom or contact us by email or phone and we will get back to you with an answer.

 Questions about therapy?

 How do I know if I need therapy?

 Therapy is for anyone looking to make a change, develop insight, or achieve personal growth.
 Often times people seek therapy for stressful life events such as the loss of a loved one, relationship discord, or life transitions.

 What method or approach do you take when working with clients?

 At DK Therapy, each therapist tailors their approach to meet the client’s needs in a supportive, compassionate environment.
 We consider therapy to be a collaboration between the therapist and client, working together to achieve change and growth.
 Our therapists use a blend of evidence-based therapies including: Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Cognitive Behavioral Therapy (CBT).
 The therapists that work with couples, use Gottman Method Couples therapy and Emotionally Focused Therapy (EFT).

 What can a counselor/therapist tell me about myself that I don’t already know?

 Therapists are trained to ask the right questions, point out the discrepancies between a client’s words and actions, and offer an unbiased perspective.
 We can provide feedback on the thoughts, feelings, and behaviors that are keeping you stuck and unable to be the best version of yourself.